-• Plating tolerance: This feature is used to allow for small misplacements of the plate on a joint.
+• Plating tolerance (16ths of an inch): This feature is used to allow for small misplacements of the plate on a joint.
 It effectively reduces the size of the plate used for lateral resistance or "grip".
 For example, entering a value of "4" subtracts 4/16" from the perimeter of the plate for grip.
-Most customers enter a value of "0" here, and instead account for this tolerance by using the TPI QC Fabrication Tolerance setting along with the TPI QC plate rotational tolerance discussed next.
+Most CM's enter a value of "0" here, and instead account for this tolerance by using the TPI QC Fabrication Tolerance setting along with the TPI QC plate rotational tolerance discussed next.

 • TPI QC plate rotational tolerance (degrees): Similar to the QC Fabrication Tolerance, ANSI/TPI 1 quality procedures have a plate rotation tolerance factor.
+MiTek recommends using 10 degrees, until your in-plant QC program determines different values are permitted.
+This factor will be reported on your truss design drawings and in a variety of your quality control print outs.
 The plating routine at each joint will check the connector plate rotated at this angle in both directions about the joint center.